emrancub/Design-and-Implementation-of-a-Diabetic-Disease/README.md

 ## Objective

-The primary objective of this project is to design and implement an algorithm that can identify diabetic disease in patients using data mining techniques.
-The algorithm is aimed at improving the early detection and diagnosis of diabetes, which is crucial for effective treatment and management of the disease.
+The primary goal of this project is to design and implement an algorithm that can effectively identify diabetic disease in patients using data mining techniques.
+The algorithm aims to enhance early detection and diagnosis for improved treatment and disease management.

 ## Methodology

-Our approach involves utilizing data mining and machine learning techniques to analyze a dataset of patient information, such as medical records, lab results, and lifestyle factors.
-The steps involved in the methodology include data preprocessing, feature selection, algorithm development, and model evaluation.
-We aim to provide a reliable and accurate system for diabetic disease identification.
+Our approach involves leveraging data mining and machine learning techniques to analyze a dataset containing patient information, including medical records, lab results, and lifestyle factors.
+The methodology encompasses data preprocessing, feature selection, algorithm development, and model evaluation, with the objective of providing a reliable and accurate system for diabetic disease identification.

 ## Usage